Evaluation Seasonal Cycle CMIP6

 Key Findings

-- Systematic positive bias: All models overestimate global mean latent heat flux throughout the year, with excesses ranging from ~1.5 to over 6 W/m² depending on the model and season.
+- Systematic positive bias: All three models produce global mean latent heat fluxes higher than ERA5 throughout the entire year.
+Biases range from ~1.5 W/m² to >6 W/m² depending on the model and season.

 Spatial Patterns